What Are Camille Grammer And Dorit Kemsley Feuding About On ‘RHOBH’? Erika Jayne Offers A Clue

 While the majority of The Real Housewives of Beverly Hills cast has seemingly sided with Teddi Mellencamp in her feud with Vanderpump, Grammer appears to have sided with Vanderpump in feeling that Kemsley should have never given away the dog she adopted from Vanderpump Dogs.

-During a trip to The Bahamas earlier this season on the show, Grammer took aim at Kemsley’s decision to give Lucy to another woman, who ultimately took the animal to a shelter in Los Angeles.
+During a trip to the Bahamas earlier this season on the show, Grammer took aim at Kemsley’s decision to give Lucy to another woman, who ultimately took the animal to a shelter in Los Angeles.
 Meanwhile, the other ladies have been working hard to prove their case against Vanderpump, who allegedly used Mellencamp to relay the story about Kemsley’s dog to the other women.

 Although Jayne couldn’t reveal much about what exactly was said by Grammer, fans will likely see her encounter with Kemsley soon and at that point, their recent baby shower debacle will make more sense.